 The game falls into the roguelike genre, which means you'll be going right back to the start every time you die.
 It's inspired by Greek myths.
 You'll play as Zagreus, the son of Hades, who must fight his way through a random series of rooms and enemies on a quest to reach mount Olympus.
 The gameplay, the audio and the graphics are all great, making this game a true triple threat and one of the very best titles on Switch right now.

 - Nintendo Switch OLED review - handheld gaming levels up

 - Nintendo Switch Pro release date - the latest rumours

 - Best Nintendo Switch micro SD cards to buy

 - The best Nintendo Switch Lite games - take these on the go

 - How to connect Nintendo Switch to TV

-Alternatively, if you're looking for something to play on your computer or laptop, check out our list of the best PC games to try in 2022.
+If you're looking for something else to play, check out our lists of the best PC games and best VR games to try in 2022.

 Hungry for more gaming?
 Visit our video game release schedule, or swing by our hubs for more Gaming and Technology news.